Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 ## Getting User Access
 Once you have a valid `SID` or `Service Name`, you can move on to attempting to log in as a database user.
 If you did not find any usernames or potential credential pairs in your previous recon, I would run ODAT's `passwordguesser` module to see if any accounts have default values.

->I would not recommend attempting more than 2 passwords on each account to avoid account lockout.
-This can be configured differently for any given TNS listener, but it would be safe to assume it is set to 3 attempts at most aggressive.
+>I would not recommend attempting more than two (2) passwords on each account to avoid account lockout.
+This can be configured differently for any given TNS listener, but it would be safe to assume it is set to three (3) attempts at most aggressive.

 Here is an example running with the built-in account wordlist: